wuga214/PlanningThroughTensorFlow/Readme.md

 --initial temp/state
 ```

+Note:
-Note: the initial state is optional, and the default is zero state.
+1. the initial state is optional, and the default is zero state.
+2. Action constrain need to manually set before running planner.